thesephist/ink/README.md

 Ink has a few goals.
 In order, they are

 - Ink should have a simple, minimal syntax and feature set
-- Ink should be quickly readable yet expressive
+- Ink should be quickly readable and clear in expression
-- Ink should be easy to learn regardless of skill level
 - Ink should have a great, fully featured, and modular standard library
 - Ink should have an ergonomic interpreter and runtime API